moonlighthowling616/moonlighthowling616/README.md

 </p>

 <p align="center">
   <strong>A “Hellhound” IT student.
-Front-end is my main thing.
-And yes, I'm a furry - deal with it!</strong>
+Front-end is my main thing and yes, I'm a furry - deal with it!</strong>
 </p>

 <p align="center">